Akkatecture/Documentation/content/docs/basic_concepts/commands.md

 > Note that the Money class is merely a `ValueObject`, created to hold the amount of money and to do basic validation.
 In Akkatecture, you don’t have to use the default Akkatecture `Command<,>` implementation to, you can create your own implementation, it merely have to implement the `ICommand<,>` interface.

-A command by itself doesn’t do anything and will be swollowed by the underlying actor as unprocessed.
+A command by itself doesn’t do anything and will be swollowed by the underlying actor as unprocessed if no command handler exists for it.
 To make a command work, you need to implement a command handler which is responsible for the processing of the command.

 ```csharp
     public class AccountAggregate : AggregateRoot<AccountAggregate, AccountAggregateId, AccountState>